Here is what you need to know about Capital One VentureOne balance transfers:

 How to do it: Simply log in to your online account and click the "I Want To" option.
 Under "Offers and Upgrades", select "Transfer a Balance" and click "Select Offer".
 Provide the amounts you’d like to transfer and the account numbers for each creditor.
 You can also check for available offers and request a balance transfer by phone at (800) 955-7070, and a customer service representative will walk you through the process.

-Balance transfer fee: $0 at this Transfer APR for balances transferred at the card’s regular transfer APR.
-For promotional offers, the balance transfer fee will be 3% of the transferred amount.
+Balance transfer fee: 3% for balances transferred at the card’s promotional transfer APR.
+For balances transferred at the card's regular APR, the balance transfer fee will be $0 of the transferred amount.

 If you do a Capital One VentureOne balance transfer, continue to make payments to your current creditor(s) until the balance transfer posts to your account.
 Balance transfers can take about 10 business days to process.